RKPYI/novel-api/CACHING_IMPLEMENTATION.md

 - **Granular**: Only affected caches are cleared (not everything)
 - **Tag-based**: Related caches grouped with tags for efficient management

-### ✅ View Counting
+### ✅ Real-time View Counting

-- View counters still work (incremented on every request)
-- Doesn't interfere with cached responses
+- Novel detail page is **NOT cached** to show real-time view counts
+- Important for low-traffic sites where every view matters
+- View count increments and displays immediately

 ## Performance Impact